-The majority of the rivers seem to be hanging around there seasonal average, and visibility seems to be very similar to what we are seeing on the Bow, amazing.
-Fishing dries has been quite productive as of late.
-If that isn't your jam, the hopper dropper and nymphing fishing has been just as good.
+The majority of the rivers seem to be hanging just below their seasonal averages, and visibility seems to be very similar to what we are seeing on the Bow, amazing.
+Fishing dry flies has been quite productive in the morning as well as the evenings.
+If those aren't your jam, the hopper-dropper and nymphing fishing has been just as good during those same times.

 - Streamers: Jointed Urchin Tan #4, Coffey's Sparkle Minnow JJ #4-8, Doc's Articulator Olive #4, Dornan's Chicklet Olive/White #4, Kreelex Purple/Silver/Black #6, Weise's P3 Bugger Tan #6-12